r-lib/devtools/README.md

   build and upload to CRAN.
 It will also draft an email to let the CRAN maintainer know that you've uploaded a new package.

+## Other commands

+* `bash()` will open a bash shell in your package directory so you can use git or other command line tools.

 ## Development mode

 Calling `dev_mode()` will switch your version of R into "development mode".
 In this mode, R will install packages to `~/R-dev`.
 This is useful to avoid clobbering existing versions of CRAN packages.
 Calling `dev_mode()` again will turn development mode off, and return you to your default library set up.